svb-41/front/src/doc/E-002-ship-reference.md

 You can use the results of the scan to get some informations and act accordingly.
 To simplify AI developments, you can use the helpers provided by `@svb-41/core` for the radar, i.e. `closeEnemies` and `nearestEnemy`.
 The first function returns the close enemies of the ship on the radar list, and the second function returns the first enemy near the ship.

-Below an example AI using the radar.
+Below an example AI using the radar, with the visual representation.

 ```ts
 import * as svb from '@svb-41/core'